trent-gill/new-student-advising/README.md

 To ensure a successful transition to university, we encourage you to be both exploratory and goal-oriented in choosing courses.

 !
 This guide is meant to be read in conjunction with the New Student Advising course on Moodle.
 The first-year advising manual is also available as an [e-book](http://trentgill.ca/bu-advising-course/).

+!
+Also available as a [PDF](https://www.brandonu.ca/course-registration/files/New-Student-Advising-First-Year-at-a-Glance-1.pdf), if fancy, printable documents are your thing.

 ### Choosing Courses